Aalmann/FileSort_testdata/README.md

 # FileSort_testdata
-test data files for FileSort
+test data files for FileSort.
+See https://github.com/Aalmann/FileSort for more information.